More than an attender

 Why is Membership Important?

-We believe that being a member of a church is an important part of the local church congregation.
+We believe that being a member of a church is important in the life of a believer and the local congregation.
 The Church is composed of everyone who has been redeemed by the life and work of Jesus Christ.
 Our community of believers here at Abiding Savior is one slice of that larger body.
 Being a member of Abiding Savior means you are committing to be a part of our faith family for fellowship, encouragement, accountability, service, baptism, and the Lord’s Supper.
 Because of that, we take membership seriously.

 If you are interested in becoming a member, but want to know more about who we are and what we believe, we encourage you to attend our Foundations of the Faith Equipping Class.
 This class is offered in the spring and fall each year and is taught by a pastor.
 It’s a good opportunity to learn what we believe, what we are passionate about, and to ask any questions about our membership process.